Global automotive and industrial supplier Schaeffler has announced its quarterly results for the first three months of 2018.

 The Automotive Aftermarket division reported a slight temporary drop in first-quarter revenue of 4.4 percent at constant currency to 446 million euros (prior year: 484 million euros).

 The slight decrease is primarily due to lower revenue in the Europe region as well as in the Americas region.
+Benefits of playing online casino in Canada here.

 The drop in first-quarter revenue largely results from the favorable impact of one-off additional business with US customers in the first quarter of 2017 that was not repeated in the first quarter of 2018.